khaors/geocompr/main.md

 ## Modeling and spatial CV with **mlr**
 In R there are literally hundreds of packages available for statistical learning (e.g., have a look at the [CRAN task machine learning](https://CRAN.R-project.org/view=MachineLearning)).
+In section \@ref(conventional-model) we used the **stats** package to fit a logistic regression using the `glm()` command.
+`glm()` uses the common R modeling interface: specify the response and predictor varilables via a formula object, build a model and make a prediction.
-Many of them come with their own interface which is why programmers frequently have to spend a lot of time to figure out the specifics of each of these packages or how to compare modeling results from different packages.
+However, many packages come with their own or a modified statistical learning interface which is why programmers frequently have to spend a lot of time to figure out the specifics of each of these packages or how to compare modeling results from different packages.
 The **mlr** package acts as a meta- or umbrella-package providing a unified interface to all popular statistical learning techniques available in R including classification, regression, survival analysis and clustering.^[As pointed out in the beginning we will solely focus on supervised learning techniques in this chapter.]
 The standardized **mlr** interface is based on so-called basic building blocks (see \@ref(fig:building-blocks)).